letsPutASmileInThatFace/React-Submission-Form/README.md

-# React + Vite

-This is a simple react form porject.
+Simple react joke generator with api fetch.

-Check https://react-submission-form-by-furkan-s.netlify.app/ to see the builded project.
+Visit https://react-joke-generator-by-furkan-s.netlify.app/ to see in action.